felixcool200/DD2360HT23/hw_1/report/DD2360HT23_HW2_Söderman.md

     ![Screenshot from colab](deviceQuery_colab.png)

 2. What is the Compute Capability of your GPU device?

     **ANSWER:**
-    My Laptop with GTX 1050 ti Max-Q has a compute compatibility of 6.1.
+    My Laptop with GTX 1050 Ti Max-Q has a compute compatibility of 6.1.

     The NVIDIA T4 on Google Colab has a compute compatibility of 7.5

 3. The screenshot of the output from running bandwidthTest test in /1_Utilities.